Jesús Sosa Blanco

 Sosa had a second hearing on February 18, 1959.
 During his appeal, he was implicated in more crimes by additional witnesses.
 His conviction and death sentence were affirmed, and he was executed by firing squad two days later.
 Before he was shot, Sosa said "I forgive you, and I hope you forgive me."
 His last words were "Fire."
 The same month, five of Sosa's men were executed for massacring 19 villagers.

 The ways the trials were conducted received widespread criticism outside of Cuba.
 In response, Castro said "Criticism hurts when coming from Mexico, which once gave me asylum.
 But if 20 people make a good jury, why don't thousands of people make a good jury?"

 American media reports on the trials were also sharply negative.
 However, a minority of reporters and politicians defended the trials.
 Democratic Congressmen Adam Clayton Powell Jr. and Charles O. Porter, whom Castro invited as observers, both stated that despite the atmosphere of the trials, they saw "no evidence of injustice."
 Castro said speedy executions were the only way to prevent mass lynchings.
 He pointed out that the Batista regime had murdered over 20,000 civilians.

 The Harvard Crimson said that despite criticism of Cuba's "blood bath", the courts had acquitted dozens of suspected war criminals.
 The same month Sosa was executed, 24 suspects were acquitted in Santiago de Cuba.
 Nearly 50 were more were acquitted in Matanzas.
 Herbert Matthews, a New York Times reporter who secured an exclusive interview with Castro in 1957, called the coverage of the executions the worst he'd ever seen in his entire career."In all my 36 years of newspaper work, I have never seen a worse job of journalism than the coverage of the Cuban revolution during the last three weeks.
 All you saw in most papers was how many people Castro shot.
-The real picture of a country under Batista's brutal dictatorship was not made clear."Castro himself called the coverage of the executions "the most criminal, vile and cowardly campaign ever conducted against any people."
+The real picture of a country under Batista's brutal dictatorship was not made clear."Castro himself called the coverage "the most criminal, vile, and cowardly campaign ever conducted against any people."